nakhlarafi/Studying-Data-Cleanness-in-Defects4J/README.md

-# Back to the Future!
-Studying Data Cleanness in Defects4J and its Impact on Fault Localization
+# Revisiting Defects4J for Fault Localization in Diverse Development Scenarios

-This is the public repository for the paper: "Back to the Future!
-Studying Data Cleanness in Defects4J and its Impact on Fault Localization"
+This is the public repository for the paper: "Revisiting Defects4J for Fault Localization in Diverse Development Scenarios"

 ```
 │